 Have questions about the new HAFA program or any other real estate incentive programs?
 I’m happy to answer your questions.
 Give me a call now at 831.662.6522 or email me at Lauren@LaurenSpencer.com.

 Sales are down

 Questions About Santa Cruz?

-We're experts in the community and real estate market of Santa Cruz—this is where we live, work, and play.
-So let us know your questions about our community and county and we'll be happy to fill you in on all you want to know!
+Lauren Spencer is your local real estate expert, specializing in Santa Cruz real estate and surrounding communities—this is where she lives, works, and plays too.
+Let her know your questions about the community and county and she'll be happy to fill you in on all you want to know!

 Lauren Spencer has consistently been voted best local REALTOR in Santa Cruz and is always happy to offer her advice and expertise.
 Call her at: 800.226.4717.

-Connect With Our Team Today: Send Us An Email
+Connect With Lauren Spencer Today: Send Us An Email